 Tim is a biogeographer, landscape ecologist, and applied remote sensing scientist studying the effects of disturbance on forest and shrubland ecosystems.
 He combines field studies, satellite sensors, and computer modeling to identify when, where and why change took place – typically through a measure of the rate and pattern of environmental change.
 His primary goal is to provide sound science to both resource managers and policy makers to help shape ecosystem management and conservation as we move into an uncertain future.
 Prior to his current appointment, he spent a number of years working as an applied Research Ecologist at the United States Geological Survey Fort Collins Science Center where he maintains a number of collaborations.
 He is also an affiliate faculty member in the Department of Anthropology & Geography Program at Colorado State University.

-M.A. student, Geography
+M.S. student, Geography

-B.S. student, Conservation Biology
+B.S. student, Biology

 Nick Manning - cv

-Now - Institutional Advancement, Kent State University
+After the Lab - Undergraduate Student, Kent State University

 Kathryn helped us in the field under some tough conditions.
 She is currently pursing her Bachelor’s degree in Environmental Studies from Kent State University.

 After the Lab - NSF Funded Graduate Student, University of Oregon

 Hana performed data wrangling, geospatial analysis and mapping tasks using R and Google Earth Engine, set up field tablets using ESRI apps and fieldwork.
 She holds B.S. degree in Conservation Biology and a minor in GIS from Kent State University.